HarrityLLP/andrey-test/README.md

 - displays thumbnail of the first image
 - displays a snippet of text displaying the keywords in context (KWIC) of the text in which they appear.
 (The snippet does not need to contain every example of the keyword.)

-For example the search for ultra capacitor would display:
+For example the search for ultra capacitor would display something similar to:
 <p align="center">
   <img src="https://github.com/HarrityLLP/andrey-test/blob/master/2-results.PNG" width="50%">
 </p>